-NTIA will select test sites in the greater Denver metropolitan area for the Phase II and III tests, using spectrum surveys to determine the suitability of proposed test locations.
+NTIA will select test sites in the greater Denver metropolitan area for the Phase II and III tests.
+Spectrum surveys will be used to determine the suitability of proposed test locations.
 The spectrum surveys will be conducted using ITS's Radio Spectrum Measurement System (RSMS).
-RSMS employs custom-built low noise preselectors with FFT-based spectrum analyzers.
+RSMS employs custom-built low noise pre-selectors with FFT-based spectrum analyzers.
 Customized signal processing of the RSMS data reduces in-band impulsive noise for an accurate determination of usage profiles for each LMR channel in the band.
-NTIA Report TR-07-448A provided a detailed description of the test system.3
+A detailed description of the test system is provided in an NTIA report.2

 The spectrum surveys will permit NTIA to confirm the source of all emissions in the 410-420 MHz band, characterize their amplitudes and temporal characteristics, and assign one or two sets of LMR channels for each DUT appropriate to the various test procedures.
-Prior to testing each DUT, NTIA will obtain an updated spectrum survey.
+Prior to testing of each DUT, NTIA will perform an updated spectrum survey.